epistrephein/Steam/README.md

 ## Installation

-Just clone the repository in the themes folder of Ghost and change to Steam in the Settings pane of your blog.
+Just clone the repository in the themes folder of Ghost and choose Steam in the Settings pane of your blog.

 ## License